Patrick Sookhdeo: Sexual assault conviction

-On 21 November 2015, Patrick Sookhdeo was arrested by the Metropolitan Police at Heathrow Airport on suspicion of indecent assault.
+On 21 November 2015, Sookhdeo was arrested by the Metropolitan Police at Heathrow Airport on suspicion of indecent assault.
 The following day, Sookhdeo resigned from all roles at Barnabas Aid International and Barnabas Fund due to the media publicity around his arrest.
-In February 2016, the trustees of the Barnabas Fund defended Patrick Sookhdeo and announced his intention to appeal the conviction.
+In February 2016, the trustees of the Barnabas Fund defended Sookhdeo and announced his intention to appeal the conviction.
 They reported that twelve senior Anglican figures had concluded after looking at the evidence that "there had been a concerted move to take Patrick Sookhdeo down and destroy the Barnabas Fund."
 It also described Sookhdeo's arrest by armed officers from the Metropolitan Police at Heathrow after an 'all ports' alert had been issued for him, even though for a month prior, he had been living in his own home 100 metres from the police station which prompted the arrest.

-In early March 2016, it was reported that Patrick Sookhdeo was facing historical sexual assault charges against a woman dating back to 1977.
+In early March 2016, it was reported that Sookhdeo was facing historical sexual assault charges against a woman dating back to 1977.
 On 4 April 2016, Sookhdeo appeared in the Thames District Court where he was arraigned on one count of indecent assault on a woman aged 16 or over in Plaistow, East London, in 1977.
 At Snaresbrook Crown Court the jury unanimously found him not guilty on 2 August 2018.